-The Registrar should assemble an Executive Leadership Team, which they should direct and instruct.
-The Executive Leadership Team should consist of the head of each of the business areas identified in Figure 3, Community Pharmacy Assurance, Practitioner Assurance, Strategic Policy and Communications, Corporate Services and Governance and Programme Delivery.
-Regular meetings are held between the Registrar and the Executive Leadership Team to discuss any matters arising in each business area and any matters that have been identified by the Advisory Committees, or Council.
+The Registrar should assemble an Executive Leadership Team, which he should direct and instruct.
+The Executive Leadership Team should consist of the Head of each of the Departments identified in Figure 3, Regulation, Education and Registration, Pharmacy Practice Development, Operations, and Corporate Governance and Public Affairs.
+Regular meetings are held between the Registrar and the Executive Leadership Team to discuss any matters arising in each Department and any matters that have been identified by the Advisory Committees, or Council.